fall-development-rob/image_guessr/README.md

 ## Refactor

-Removed the python code into a seperate repo, to abide by seperation of concern and to keep it more manageable.
+- Removed the python code into a seperate repo, to abide by seperation of concern and to keep it more manageable.
+- Removed pnpm in favor of NPM due to the packages already being version locked and there being no needed for the added complexity of pnpm.